facebookresearch/minihack/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: "\U0001F41BBug Report"
+name: "\U0001F41B Bug Report"
-about: Submit a bug report to help us improve MiniHack.
+about: Submit a bug report to help us improve Pax.
 If this doesn’t look right, choose a different type.
 title: "[BUG]"
 labels: bug